vittorioromeo/bcs_thesis/source/40_simulation/10_overview.md

 ### System implementations

 Most of the system implementations are straightforward: `s::acceleration` and `s::velocity` simply iterate over their subscribed entities, mutating the values of the targeted components.
-Here's the implementation of `s::acceleration`:
+Here is the implementation of `s::acceleration`:

 ```cpp
 struct acceleration